hukenovs/intfft_spdf/README.md

 # Integer FFT/IFFT cores
 This project contains **fully pipelined** integer **unscaled** and **scaled (truncated LSB)** FFT/IFFT cores for FPGA, Scheme: Radix-2, Decimation in frequency and decimation in time;
 Integer data type and twiddles with configurable data width.
 No need to align data and twiddles between FFT stages.
+Improved area resources: Calculate twiddles with Taylor series (2-order) when (stages > 11) instead of store all data in BRAMs.

 **Code language** - VHDL
 **Vendor**: Xilinx, 6/7-series, Ultrascale, Ultrascale+;